OSGeo/gdal/gdal/doc/source/development/rfc/rfc73_proj6_wkt2_srsbarn.rst

-While it is provided as a multiple commit for """easier""" review, it will be probably squashed in a single commit for inclusion in master, as intermediate steps are not all buildable, due to PROJ symbol renames having occured during the development, which would break bisectability.
+While it is provided as a multiple commit for """easier""" review, it will be probably squashed in a single commit for inclusion in master, as intermediate steps are not all buildable, due to PROJ symbol renames having occurred during the development, which would break bisectability.

 Voting history
 --------------